-A longer wheelbase and an even wider track, the chassis on the new 911 Turbo models enables smooth high-speed manoeuvres.
+The chassis of the 911 Turbo models enables smooth high-speed maneuvers.
 The car offers exceptionally high levels of stability.
 Its cornering agility can scarcely be described in words.
-Thanks to the 20-inch wheels, fitted as standard to all models, also play their part.
+The 20-inch wheels, fitted as standard to all models, also play their part.

-In everyday use and in sport, the 911 Turbo models are supported by the new rear-axle steering.
+In everyday use and in sport, the 911 Turbo models are supported by the rear-axle steering.
 This makes handling much more responsive at low speeds.
-While, at the same time, increasing stability at high speeds.
+While, at the same time, increasing stability at higher speeds.

-Another key contribution to the 911 Turbo driving experience is made by chassis control systems, like Porsche Stability Management (PSM) and Porsche Active Suspension Management (PASM).
-As well as Porsche Dynamic Chassis Control (PDCC) – which is standard in the new 911 Turbo S, and available as an option for the new 911 Turbo.
+Another key contribution to the 911 Turbo driving experience is made by chassis control systems, such as Porsche Stability Management (PSM) and Porsche Active Suspension Management (PASM).
+As well as Porsche Dynamic Chassis Control (PDCC) – which is standard in the 911 Turbo S models, and available as an option for the 911 Turbo and the 911 Turbo Cabriolet.

 Agility and stability.
 Great sports performance and great comfort.
-For the new 911 Turbo models that is not a contradiction, but development goals.
+For the 911 Turbo models those are not contradictions, but development goals.